Published on 01 November 2021

 Table of Contents

-It focuses on disciplines such as sport, business, and surgical or creative pursuits.
-The endorsed principles of performance psychology are employed to assist professionals in delivering optimized results under extreme pressure.
+It focuses on disciplines such as sports, business, and surgical or creative pursuits.
+The endorsed principles of performance psychology assist professionals in delivering optimized results under extreme pressure.

-However, this growing domain of study and practice comprises many different domains of research, including Psychology, Physiology, Biomechanics, Sociology, Performance Analytics, Strength & Conditioning, and Rehabilitation.
+However, this growing domain of study and practice comprises many different research domains, including Psychology, Physiology, Biomechanics, Sociology, Performance Analytics, Strength & Conditioning, and Rehabilitation.

 Who Was Performance Psychology Developed For?